Top 5 Reasons Why Play Therapy is More than ‘Just Child’s Play’

 1. Child Therapy using Play Therapy targets specific therapeutic goals and provides regular progress reports

 At least after every fourth session, we have a parent only session to review changes in behaviors, emotions, activity level, and relational interactions that parents and others are reporting.
 Measuring on a scale of 1-10, how much change has there been?
 What has improved and how?
 Has anything gotten worse or showed no change?
 What have they noticed that contributes to the problems or improves them?
 We review the goals of the child’s therapy and progress both in and out of the therapy room towards reaching those goals.
-Using the insights gained from the child’s play therapy sessions, we make plans for addressing problems systemically including family therapy, parenting sessions, sibling sessions, meetings with teachers, school staff, or church leaders as needed to achieve lasting results that carry beyond the course of therapy.
+Using the insights gained from the child’s play therapy sessions, we make plans for addressing problems systemically including family therapy, parenting sessions, sibling sessions, meetings with teachers, school staff, or church leaders as needed to achieve lasting results that carry beyond the course of treatment.
 We also work with medical professionals and other helping professionals to coordinate care most effectively.
 We aren’t ‘just playing’ even though it often feels that way to the child.

 2. Child Therapy using Play Therapy involves a professional who understands how children communicate feelings, needs, desires, and fears through play